AnoopHari/PortfolioProjects/README.md

 - Programming: Writing efficient code in Python and R.
 - Automation: Leveraging Excel VBA for task optimization.
 - Business Acumen: Solving real-world problems with data-driven approaches.

+👨‍💻 About Me
+I'm a passionate data analyst with a strong background in uncovering actionable insights from data.
+With hands-on experience in SQL, Python, Excel, and Tableau, I strive to bridge the gap between raw data and meaningful decision-making.

+Let’s connect and collaborate on LinkedIn: www.linkedin.com/in/anoopshari